 One of my favourite meal options for a weekend away is snack platters or charcuterie boards.

 I love Charcuterie boards.
 In fact, for my husband’s 40th birthday, I had The Cheesecake cater for his birthday with a lovely Harvest Table of cheese and meat and had everyone raving.

-Whether it is a planned party such as my hubby’s birthday or a simple weekend braai with friends.
+Whether it is a planned party such as my hubby’s birthday or a simple weekend braai with friends, charcuterie boards is a great way to stay keto, and even impress your guests.
 You simply can’t go wrong with a cheese and meat platter.
-Stores such as Woolies really make it so easy nowadays with cream cheeses and spreads that you can simply buy and add to your board.
+And, stores such as Woolies really make it so easy with cream cheeses and spreads that you can simply buy and add to your board.

 Here are some products you can use in your meat and cheese platters to stay in keto:

 - Shaved parmesan

 - Smoked Snoek Terrine

 - Sun-Dried Tomato, Feta, Basil Pesto [slightly higher in carbs]